Have you ever noticed a white cockroach and immediately thought you’d found an extremely rare species, probably even an albino?

-Roaches prefer to bite on eyelashes, feet, dead skin and nail tips just when it is dark.
-And they even prefer breeding in the dark and unclean surfaces of the house, be it interiors or exteriors of the house.
+They even prefer breeding in the dark and live on unclean surfaces of the house, be it interiors or exteriors of the house.

-In the simplest term, a white cockroach is a normal cockroach going through a shedding process.
-And the process is somewhat similar to puberty that humans go through.
+In the simplest term, a white cockroach is a regular roach going through a shedding process, and the process is somewhat similar to puberty that humans go through.